3 trends driving fragmentation in the SMB payroll market

 Table of Contents

-To best serve their SMB customers, technology-first companies are looking to leverage the power of payroll and HR data—but with nearly 6K payroll systems on the market, that can mean building out many tedious integrations.
+To best serve their customers, technology-first companies are looking to leverage the power of payroll and HR data.
+But with thousands of providers and more than 600 payroll systems on the market, that can mean building out many tedious integrations.
 Fortunately, there’s a better way.

 Unfortunately, comprehensive payroll data is getting harder and harder to access.
-There are almost 6,000 payroll providers in the U.S. alone, and recent trends are causing that number to grow.
+There are almost 6,000 payroll providers in the U.S. — a figure that includes everything from mom-and-pop accounting shops to software companies.
+From a software standpoint alone, there are more than 660 payroll systems used by the 6.3 million employers across the country.

-For SMB-focused companies to keep up, they need to understand what the current payroll market looks like, which factors are driving diversification, and how using APIs that span multiple systems can help them access more data, build smarter and faster solutions for SMB customers, and ultimately boost their business.
-In this post, we break it all down.
+Staying competitive in this market means executing a successful integration strategy.
+The first step is for these companies to understand what the current payroll market looks like, which factors are driving diversification, and how using APIs that span multiple systems can help them access more data, build smarter and faster solutions for customers, and ultimately boost their business.
+We break this all down — and then some — in our Guide to the U.S. Payroll Landscape.

 A heavily fragmented market

-The top three payroll providers—Intuit Quickbooks, ADP Run, and Paycheck Flex—cover almost half (45%) of SMB employers nationwide.
-But extending to the top 10 only increases that coverage to 55%.
+The top three payroll providers—Intuit Quickbooks, ADP Run, and Paychex Flex—cover almost half (46%) of SMB employers nationwide.
+But extending to the top 10 only increases that coverage to 60%.
 For comparison, the top 10 accounting systems collectively cover 95% of the SMB market.

-What’s more, beyond the top three, all other payroll providers each have less than 4% of the total market share, with coverage quickly tapering off.
-A number of these are newer platforms—like Gusto, Zenefits, and Rippling—that have appeared over the last decade to satisfy evolving SMB needs and a growing demand for self-serve products with transparent pricing.
+What’s more, beyond the top three, all other payroll providers each have less than 5% of the total market share, with coverage quickly tapering off.
+A number of these are newer platforms—like Gusto and Rippling—that have appeared over the last decade to satisfy evolving SMB needs and a growing demand for self-serve products with transparent pricing.

-That means we can expect the industry to grow even more fractured in the coming years, as innovators continue to emerge and respond to changing market conditions.
+That means we can expect the industry to remain fractured in the coming years, as innovators continue to emerge and respond to changing market conditions.

 In particular, there are three trends to watch that are spurring fragmentation in the U.S. payroll market.
 Let’s take a closer look at each.